This site requires a more recent version of Adobe Flash Player to function properly.

 Huggies & Pull-Ups Baby Care

 Baby Care EBITDA Margin and Feminine Care EBITDA Margin: We currently forecast Kimberly-Clark's Personal Care (Baby Care, Feminine Hygiene Care and Adult Incontinence products) EBITDA margin to marginally improve from 19.9% in 2014 to about 20.4% by the end of the Trefis forecast period.
 There could be a 10% upside to the Trefis price estimate if margins improved to the 2009-2010 levels of 25% by 2021.
-However, if margins fall to 15% by the end of our forecast period, there could be a 14% downside to the Trefis price estimate.
+However, if margins fall to 15% by the end of our forecast period, there could be an approximate 15% downside to the Trefis price estimate.

-Kimberly-Clark Corporation is one of the world's top producers of professional and consumer tissue, baby care non-wovens, female hygiene care, adult incontinence care and disposable healthcare products.
+Kimberly-Clark Corporation is one of the world's leading producers of professional and consumer tissue, baby care non-wovens, female hygiene care, adult incontinence care and disposable healthcare products.
 The company sells its products in 150 countries and maintains manufacturing operations in 41 countries.
 It is one of the top 2 brands in its respective product segments in over 80 countries.

 Products for household use such as consumer tissue, baby diapers, and female hygiene care are sold directly and through wholesalers to supermarkets, mass merchandisers, drug stores, warehouse clubs, and variety and department stores.
 Products for away-from-home use such as professional tissue and medical disposables are sold through distributors as well as sold directly to manufacturing, lodging, office building, food service, healthcare establishments and high volume public facilities.
 Wal-Mart, most recently, accounted for an estimated 13% of Kimberly-Clark's net sales.

-Cellulose fiber, such as kraft pulp or from recycled waste paper, is the primary raw material for manufacturing tissue products.
+Cellulose fiber, such as kraft pulp or recycled waste paper, is the primary raw material for manufacturing tissue products.
 Cellulose fiber along with super absorbent material such as Polypropylene is a primary component in disposable diapers, training pants, feminine pads and incontinence care products.
 Most recovered paper, synthetics, pulp and recycled fiber are purchased primarily from third party suppliers.

 Kimberly-Clark's most popular brands include: Huggies and Pull-Ups in Baby Care; Scott and Kleenex in Personal-Professional Tissue; Depend and Kotex in Feminine Hygiene Care.